SciTools/cartopy/docs/source/tutorials/using_the_shapereader.rst

     reader = shpreader.Reader(shpfilename)

-    # define a function which returns the population given the country
+    # Define a function which returns the population given the country.
     population = lambda country: country.attributes['pop_est']

-    # sort the countries by population and get the first 5
+    # Sort the countries by population and get the first 5.
     countries_by_pop = sorted(reader.records(), key=population)[:5]

 Which we can print with